lucax88x/PrimitiveObsession/README.md

 So, it's likely that just by introducing a class for representing an URL or a connection string you will end up enhancing it with some formatting or validation logic, which you could not do with a plain, primitive `string`.

-Unfortunately, this solution has it's drawbacks too.
+Unfortunately, this solution has got it's drawbacks too.
 Now it's just more difficult to consume the `ConnectionString`.
 You need to write:

 ```csharp
 connectionString.Value